-The treatment of HELLP Syndrome is primarily based on the gestation of the pregnancy, but delivery of the baby is the best way to stop this condition from causing any serious complications for mom and baby.
-Most symptoms and side effects of HELLP will subside within 2-3 days of delivery.
+The treatment of HELLP Syndrome is primarily based on the gestation of the pregnancy, but the delivery of the baby is the best way to stop this condition from causing any serious complications for mom and baby.
+Most symptoms and side effects will subside within 2-3 days of delivery.

-If the pregnancy is less than 34 weeks gestation, doctors usually try to evaluate lung function of baby to see how well delivery would be handled.
+If the pregnancy is less than 34 weeks gestation, doctors usually try to evaluate the lung function of the baby to see how well delivery would be handled.

-Treatment’s that may be used to manage HELLP until baby is delivered include:
+Treatment’s that may be used to manage HELLP until the baby is delivered include: